Random cliques in random graphs and sharp thresholds for $F$-factors: Introduction and results

-\begin{remark} With an eye to even sharper results in future, one might wonder what the error term in Theorem~\ref{th1} is; the proof below gives a bound $\pi=(1-n^{-\delta})p^{\binom{r}{2}}$ for some constant $\delta=\delta(r)>0$. \end{remark}
+\begin{remark} With an eye to even sharper results, one might wonder what the error term in Theorem~\ref{th1} is; the proof below gives a bound $\pi=(1-n^{-\delta})p^{\binom{r}{2}}$ for some constant $\delta=\delta(r)>0$.
+This could presumably be improved, but it seems too much to hope that the recent hitting time result of Kahn~\cite{Kahn2} could be transferred from Shamir's problem to the $K_r$-factor problem using the methods of this paper. \end{remark}

-The omission of the case $r=3$ may seem strange.
-This case seems much simpler, but, surprisingly, there is an obstacle to the proof which causes the loss of a constant factor in the clique probability.
-This unfortunately blocks the application to a sharp threshold for a $K_3$-factor in $G(n,p)$.
+The omission of the case $r=3$ may appear strange.
+This case \emph{seems} much simpler, but, surprisingly, there is an obstacle to the proof in this particular case.
+Annika Heckel~\cite{Heckel} managed to overcome this, proving an analogue of Theorem~\ref{th1} for $r=3$.
+Despite this, we will state and prove a weaker form of this result in Section~\ref{sec2}, since the proof illustrates in a simple context a `thinning' technique used in Section~\ref{sec_bal}, which may perhaps be useful elsewhere.